signalfx/signalfx-agent/docs/monitors/http.md

 The configuration will be applied to every requests URLs from configured list so you need to instance multiple times this monitor for different behavior.

-It could also affect the dimensions available on reported metrics.
-Some dimensions are optionally added to its corresponding metric depending on the configuration.

-For example, on status code metric:
-  - `matchCode` is always available (default is true when 200).
-  Useful to use in detector to raise alert filtering only `matchCode:false` urls.
-  - `desiredCode` is always available as information.
-  Useful to compare with the actual value of status code in dashboard.

 ## Configuration